-All application materials from students living abroad should be sent to Cardinal Central at least six months prior to registration in order to allow time for evaluation and notice of acceptance.
-International students applying from within the United States need to submit all materials no less than one month prior to registration.
+All application materials from students living abroad should be submitted at least six months prior to semester start in order to allow time for evaluation and notice of acceptance.
+International students applying from within the United States need to submit all materials at least one month prior to semester start.
 The college will issue an I-20 to accepted students who provide the appropriate admissions and financial documentation.